 In this post I’m going to introduce you to macros and how to set them up.
 I’m also going to go over some of the most common usages, as well as some ‘housekeeping’ aspects you may want to add when creating them.
 The FFXIV playerbase very often shares useful knowledge with each other, so new macro uses and innovations are often posted on reddit or discord if you’re keeping up with those communities.

-There’s a button at the bottom right labelled ‘Text Commands’ which has a very long list of commands you can use to write macros.
+There’s a button at the bottom right labelled ‘Text Commands’ which opens a very long list of commands you can use to write your macros.
 I’ll be going through some common ones, but if you’re interested in digging deeper, that’s where you’ll want to look.
-Note that there’s a lot of filler commands because many of them are just emote actions.
+Note that there’s a lot of filler commands because many of them are the various emote actions.